seacode/gmacs/docs/bbrkc/bbrkc.md

   * Additional time-varying options for molt, growth and maturity
   * Allowing additional variances to be estimated for abundance indices
   * Fully Bayesian MCMC functionality
+  * A new series of MCMC diagnostic plots including plots of MCMC traces, histograms with priors overlayed, correlation plots, data and posterior predictive distributions
   * Please feel free to make suggestions